COMPUTER SCIENCE

 Some pictures from previous summer camps...

-• CS A-Z will be held at Marshall University between July 11th - 13th, 2022 for high school students.
+• CS A-Z will be held at Marshall University between June 19th - 21st, 2023 for age 12 and older age group students.
 With this camp, students will discover the fun nature of Computer Science while making new friends!
 We provide various computer science-related activities, including building and programming robots, robotics simulation, machine learning, computer security, developing a mobile app without coding, flying drones, creating music using Sonic Pi, writing a program, meeting scientists, and more.
-However, the primary focus of this camp will be "Programming and Cybersecurity."
-Due to the Covid-19, the activities will be virtual on Monday, Tuesday, and Wednesday from 9:00 AM to 12:00 PM.
+However, the primary focus of this camp will be "Mobile App Development and AI - ChatGPT Integration."
+The camp will be in-person on Monday, Tuesday, and Wednesday from 9:00 AM to 3:00 PM.

-• Parents are responsible for registering students and assuring students have the appropriate computer and reliable Internet for the virtual camp.
-To join the CS A-Z camp, parents should also sign the terms and conditions agreement of Marshall University and the Department of Computer Sciences and Electrical Engineering before the first day of the camp.
+• Parents are responsible for registration and the drop off and pick up of students on the days of the camp.
+No transportation will be provided by the CS A-Z camp.
+Although daily snacks are provided during the camp, students should also bring their own lunch.
+It is important to note that no lunch order is allowed in the building.
+To join the CS A-Z camp, parents should sign the terms and conditions agreement of Marshall University and the Department of Computer Sciences and Electrical Engineering on or before the first day of the camp.
 The agreement can be submitted online by visiting this link.
-Please make sure the email address is accurate because the Zoom link will be sent to the students over this email address.
-Parents are also welcome to attend the introduction session of the program over Zoom!
-The Zoom link will be sent to the student email one day before the camp.
+Parents are also welcome to attend the introduction session of the program!

 Registration